 OPERA integration challenges and how to address them

-Oracle did a pretty good job on easing the integration with their OHIP product.
+Oracle did a pretty good job of easing the integration with their OHIP product.
 But if you’re building connectivity with Opera 5, you will experience some struggle.

 Getting accepted to the Partner Integration Program.
 You won’t be able to use OPERA Web Services or Kiosk APIs without some criteria compliance.
 You must have an existing product, be compliant with the PCI security standard, have an active sales channel, and more.
 The application form has a full list.
 Additionally, the validation team may take weeks to respond, so you won’t be able to effectively plan the integration or even use the sandbox environment.

 Slow transition to cloud.
-Oracle actively encourages their OPERA 5 users to transition to OPERA Cloud.
-But considering their continuous support for the legacy systems, many of their customers choose to stay.
+Oracle actively encourages its OPERA 5 users to transition to OPERA Cloud.
+But given their continued support for legacy systems, many of their customers choose to stay.
 This means that independent software vendors would have to create integrations for both versions if they want to reach a large chunk of customers.